 Tennis Curriculum

-Our ten-week curriculum is designed to build complete players—technically sound, tactically astute, and mentally strong—for both singles and doubles competition.
+SCT's curriculum is designed to build complete players—technically sound, tactically astute, and mentally strong—for both singles and doubles competition.

 Week 1: The Serve – The most crucial stroke in competitive tennis is the serve.
 This week focuses on mastering fundamentals, rhythm, and consistency to control the point from the very first ball.